Payment Flow and Custom Development

 success_url

-doesn't need modification, but you need to modify the content of theapp/[locale]payment/success/page.tsx
+usually doesn't need modification, but you need to modify the content of theapp/[locale]/payment/success/page.tsx

-usually doesn't need modification either; it points to the pricing card area on the homepage
+usually doesn't need modification; it points to the pricing page set in environment variables (default is the homepage's/#pricing

 Good to know

-Before testing the payment flow, you must complete key steps like creating Webhooks and enabling Forward Port in the Stripe Integration chapter.
+Before testing the payment flow, you must complete key steps such as creating webhooks and enabling Forward Port in the Stripe Integration.

-Use Stripe's provided test information to test the payment flow:
+Use test information provided by Stripe to test the payment flow:

 - Credit card: 4242 4242 4242 4242